-The following table sets forth the number of the Corporation's employees at December 31, 2018:
+The following table sets forth the number of the Corporation's employees at December 31, 2019:

 Number of Employees

-Head Office Employees 122
+Head office employees 131

-Field Employees 60
+Field employees 74

 In addition, the Corporation hires skilled contractors to perform drilling operations, well completions and other field service operations.
-See "Risk Factors - Other Risks - Reliance on Key Personnel".
+See "Risk Factors - Reliance on a Skilled Workforce and Key Personnel".